MaximLippeveld/dambi-hpc-guide/dambi_hpc_guide/advanced_topics/multinode.md

 At the moment when the line `cluster.scale(jobs=10)` is executed `dask-jobqueue` will submit ten jobs to the HPC cluster that will each run a worker.
-Since, `dask-jobqueue` submits jobs to the queue, you might be tempted to run the client script on the HPC login node, however, this is a misuse of the login node as the client script is a long running script that requires resources.
-Instead, the client script must be submitted to the HPC queue, and `dask-jobqueue` can then submit jobs from within the client job.
+Since, `dask-jobqueue` submits jobs to the queue, you might be tempted to run the client script on the HPC login node, however, this is a misuse of the login node as the client script is a long running script that could slow down the login node for all users.
+Instead, the client script must be submitted to the HPC queue with `qsub`, and `dask-jobqueue` will then submit jobs from within the client job.

 ### Setup a Dask cluster using separate job scripts